Spaces of harmonic maps of the projective plane to the four-dimensional sphere

 where $d\phi(x)$ is the differential of $\phi$ at the point $x\in M$; and $dx$ is the volume element of $M$.
 Euler-Lagrange operator $\tau(\phi)=div(d\phi)$ associated with the functional $E$ is called a \textit{tension field of} $\phi$.
 The map $\phi:M\rightarrow N$ is said to be \textit{harmonic} if its tension field vanishes identically i.e. $\phi$ is a critical point of $E$.

-Harmonic maps appear in mathematics in different ways, in the theory of minimal surfaces, spectral geometry and etc. For example, there are the following particular cases \begin{itemize} \item If $dim\,M=1$, then the harmonic maps are the geodesics of $N$. \item If $N=\mathbb{R}$, they are harmonic functions on $M$. \item If $dim\,M=2$, they include parametric representations of the minimal surfaces of $N$; the energy is the Dirichlet-Douglas integral. \end{itemize} As a result, there are many papers on the theory of the harmonic maps.
-This paper is based on the results of the famous works of E. Calabi \cite{key-1,key-2}, J. Barbosa \cite{key-3}, R. L. Bryant \cite{key-4}, and essentially uses works of J. Bolton and L. M. Woodward \cite{key-6,key-7,key-8}.
-We use the following proposition and fundamental theorems. \begin{prop} \textup{ \cite{key-9} }An isometric immersion $\phi:(M,g)\rightarrow(N,h)$ is minimal if and only if it is harmonic.\end{prop} \begin{thm} \textup{ (}E. Calabi\textup{ \cite{key-1}).} Let $X:S^{2}\rightarrow\mathbb{R}^{n}$ be an immersion of a sphere $S^{2}$ into $\mathbb{R}^{n}$, whose image is a locally minimal surface in a sphere $rS^{n-1}$ of radius $r$, and is not contained in any hyperplane of $\mathbb{R}^{n}$.
+Harmonic maps appear in mathematics in different ways, in the theory of minimal surfaces, in spectral geometry, where theory of harmonic maps from $S^{2}$ to $S^{n}$ led to major advances in isoperimetric inequalities for eigenvalues of the Laplace-Beltrami operator, see e.g. \citep{key-14},\citep{key-15}, etc. For example, there are the following particular cases \begin{itemize} \item If $dim\,M=1$, then the harmonic maps are the geodesics of $N$. \item If $N=\mathbb{R}$, they are harmonic functions on $M$. \item If $dim\,M=2$, they include parametric representations of the minimal surfaces of $N$; the energy is the Dirichlet-Douglas integral. \end{itemize} As a result, there are many papers on the theory of the harmonic maps.
+This paper is based on the results of the famous works of E. Calabi \citep{key-1,key-2}, J. Barbosa \citep{key-3}, R. L. Bryant \citep{key-4}, and essentially uses ideas developed in works of J. Bolton and L. M. Woodward \citep{key-6,key-7,key-8}.
+We use the following proposition and fundamental theorems. \begin{proposition} \textup{ \citep{key-9} }An isometric immersion $\phi:(M,g)\rightarrow(N,h)$ is minimal if and only if it is harmonic. \end{proposition} \begin{theorem} \textup{ (}E. Calabi\textup{ \citep{key-1}).} Let $X:S^{2}\rightarrow\mathbb{R}^{n}$ be an immersion of a sphere $S^{2}$ into $\mathbb{R}^{n}$, whose image is a locally minimal surface in a sphere $rS^{n-1}$ of radius $r$, and is not contained in any hyperplane of $\mathbb{R}^{n}$.
 Then the following conclusions hold.

 (1) The area $A=A(S^{2})$ of the image sphere $S^{2}$ is an integer multiple of $2\pi r^{2}$.